The Condemnation Process

-At Vassallo & Salazar, P.C., we believe it is important for property owners to understand the condemnation process.
-While the process of taking private land is complex and has many nuances, it can be summed up in the following steps:
+At the Dallas firm of Vassallo & Salazar, P.C., we believe it is important for property owners to understand the condemnation process.
+While the process of taking private land is complex, it has many nuances, including the following steps:

 A condemnation suit is a lawsuit filed by the condemning entity against the property owner.
-The condemning entity files a petition with the court, and the petition must contain specific information about the land that is being condemned and the purpose of the condemnation.
-The petition must state that the condemning entity adhered to the property owner's rights when making the initial and final offers.
+The condemning entity files a petition with the court.
+The petition must state that the condemning entity adhered to the property owner’s rights when making the initial and final offers.

 Special Commissioners’ Hearing

-It is important you choose an attorney who understands how the commissioners' hearings function.
-We are well-versed in providing clear evidence in these hearings to make certain the commissioners recognize the full compensation owed to the landowner.
+It is important you choose an experienced attorney to represent you.
+We know how to present evidence in these hearings to make the commissioners recognize the full compensation owed to the landowner.

 We have decades of experience at eminent domain trials and a proven track record representing property owners in front of a judge or a jury.

-We can also handle all stages of eminent domain appeals in the state appellate courts and state supreme courts as well as the U.S. Supreme Court.
+We can also handle eminent domain appeals in the state appellate courts and state supreme courts.